 - Cooking equipment

 - Faulty electrical installation and equipment

-Potential sources of fuel include fixtures, fittings, contents, and the physical structure of properties.
+Potential sources of fuel, sometimes referred to as combustibles, include fixtures such as pews, other wooden fittings, contents, and the physical structure of properties.
 For example:

 - Flammable liquids and solvents

 The main source of oxygen within properties is from open windows and doors.
 However, any structural defects might also be a significant source of oxygen.
 Some chemicals are oxidising and may provide additional sources of oxygen if used or stored incorrectly.

 Step 3 – Evaluate the risk and decide if existing fire safety measures are adequate

 The chances of a fire starting will be low if there are few ignition sources.
 However, properties should be critically examined to identify any potential accidents, acts, or omissions which might allow a fire to start.
 Good housekeeping practices and procedures should aim to reduce or eliminate the storage of any paperwork, cardboard, unused paints, fuels, gases, wood and other combustibles being stored within the buildings, especially in closed cupboards and in close proximity to gas or electrical installations.